Fox-ML-infrastructure/Fox-v1-infra/legal/CLA.md

 Failure to pay may result in suspension or termination of rights under this Agreement.

-5. Updates
+5. Updates and Upgrades

+**Version Definition.** "Version" refers to a release of the Software with a distinct version number (e.g., v1.0, v1.1, v2.0).

+**Updates and Upgrades.** Unless explicitly included in a separate agreement:
+- Minor updates, patches, and hotfixes are NOT automatically included
+- Major version upgrades are NOT automatically included
+- New modules, features, or components are NOT automatically included
+- Licensee must purchase separate licenses or upgrade agreements for new versions

-Licensor may, at its discretion, provide updates, patches, performance improvements, or new modules.
-Updates are included during the active paid term.
+**No Obligation.** Licensor has no obligation to provide updates, upgrades, or new versions of the Software.
 Licensor does not guarantee development of specific features.

+**No Service Level Guarantees.** Licensor provides no uptime guarantee, no obligation of maintenance, and no guaranteed update schedule.
+The Software is provided "as is" and Licensee assumes all risk of use, including in production environments.

 6. Support (Optional)